nokia/danm/README.md

 LoadBalancer connects to all three, because it needs to be able to establish connections to entities both supplying, and serving traffic.
 LoadBalancer also wishes to be scaled via Prometheus, hence it connects to the cluster's management network to expose its own "packet_served_per_second" custom metric.

 ExternalClient only connects to the LoadBalancer Pod, because it simply wants to send traffic to the application (VNF), and deal with the result of transactions.
 It doesn't care, or know anything about the internal architecture of the application (VNF).
-As ExternalClient is not part of the same application (namespace) as LoadBalancer and InternalProcessor, so it can't have access to their internal network.
+Because ExternalClient is not part of the same application (namespace) as LoadBalancer and InternalProcessor, it can't have access to their internal network.
 It doesn't require scaling, being a lightweight, non-critical component, therefore it also does not connect to the cluster's management network.

 InternalProcessor only connects to the LoadBalancer Pod, but being a small, dynamically changing component, we don't want to expose it to external clients.